-I have been a journalist in print, radio and television for nearly 20 years, the last 8+ specialising in EU policy and legislation in the technology sector — from data protection and privacy to trade agreements; antitrust cases to copyright law; national security to public transparency.
+I have been a journalist in print, radio and television for more than 20 years, the last 10+ specialising in EU policy and legislation in the technology sector — from data protection and privacy to trade agreements; antitrust cases to copyright law; national security to public transparency.

 I am originally from Ireland, and after university in Northern Ireland and France, worked in Dublin as a radio journalist.
 After a few years, I moved to Malta to pursue my career in print media.
 It was there, editing a national daily paper and covering the Maltese EU accession process, that I became fascinated with EU politics.

 A move to the UK for family reasons, saw me working in the tough, but instructive, British newspaper industry, before moving into trade publications, particularly in the tech sector.
 I set up my own custom publishing company to capitalise on my experience — Figure8media.
 It was a difficult time for the publishing industry, but the steep learning curve earned me a lot of transferrable skills, and fortunately the company broke even when I sold one of my own publications on to new owners.